Kong/kubernetes-ingress-controller/docs/concepts/custom-resources.md

 over proxy behavior.
 In other words, `KongIngress` works in conjunction with the existing Ingress resource and extends it.
-It is not meant as a replacement to the `Ingress` resource in Kubernetes.
+It is not meant as a replacement for the `Ingress` resource in Kubernetes.
 Using `KongIngress`, all properties of [Upstream][kong-upstream], [Service][kong-service] and [Route][kong-route]
 entities in Kong related to an Ingress resource can be modified.

-Once a KongIngress resource is created, you can use `configuration.konghq.com` annotation to associate the KongIngress resource with an Ingress or a Service
+Once a `KongIngress` resource is created, you can use the `configuration.konghq.com` annotation to associate the `KongIngress` resource with an `Ingress` or a `Service`
 resource:

-- When the annotation is added to the Ingress resource, the routing configurations are updated, meaning, all routes associated with the annotated Ingress, are updated to use the values defined in the KongIngress's route section.
+- When the annotation is added to the `Ingress` resource, the routing configurations are updated, meaning all routes associated with the annotated `Ingress` are updated to use the values defined in the `KongIngress`'s route section.
-- When the annotation is added to a Service resource in Kubernetes, the corresponding Service and Upstream in Kong are updated to use the `proxy` and `upstream` blocks as defined in the associated KongIngress resource.
+- When the annotation is added to a `Service` resource in Kubernetes, the corresponding `Service` and `Upstream` in Kong are updated to use the `proxy` and `upstream` blocks as defined in the associated `KongIngress` resource.

 The below diagram shows how the resources are linked with one another: